We got to my hostel okay. In fact, from the time I got

 Within

-a few blocks farther, we were in the old
+a few blocks farther, we were in the

 town of Spandau, where a town market was underway.
 Every produce